 - American Airlines flight from Honolulu to Los Angeles

 While you can no longer use American Airlines miles to fly Hawaiian Airlines between Hawaii and the mainland U.S., you can use American Airlines miles to fly between Hawaii and Asia, Australia, New Zealand and the South Pacific.

 You can redeem American Airlines miles for travel on Hawaiian Airlines flights between Hawaii and:

-Note: If your trip begins in the mainland US, this award booking would require 2 one-way flights.
-We would NOT recommend this as it is much more expensive booking this way compared with using other airlines that allow a single booking.
+If your trip begins in the mainland U.S., this award booking would require two one-way flights.
+We would not recommend this as it is much more expensive booking this way compared with using other airlines that allow a single booking.
 However, if you live in Hawaii, this would be a round-trip flight from Honolulu to your destination.

 - Auckland, New Zealand

 - Osaka, Japan